Rome is a fantastic city that is the dearest to me because I lived there for 2 years during my Master studies!

-NOTE: Bring your own headphones please, otherwise they are available for purchase there for extra 1€.
-Also, do not forget your ID, you will need it as a deposit for the audio guide.
+NOTE: Bring your own headphones please, otherwise they are available for purchase there for an extra 1€.
+Also, do not forget your ID; you will need it as a deposit for the audio guide.

 Solution 3.
 Take a skip the line guided tour

-Guided tours are entered through a shorter exclusive access line, this might be helpful for those who want to get to know more information about the Basilica and who are not willing to stay in line.
-The tour will take about an hour and it can be organized in many languages, check the details and read the reviews here.
+Guided tours are entered through a shorter exclusive access line< this might be helpful for those who want to get to know more information about the Basilica and who are not willing to stand in line.
+The tour will take about an hour and is available in many languages so check the details and read the reviews here.

 Solution 4.
 Book a combo tour of the Basilica and the Vatican Museum